tailscale/tailscale/api.md

 ###### Headers
 `If-Match` - A request header.
 Set this value to the ETag header provided in an `ACL GET` request to avoid missed updates.

+A special value `ts-default` will ensure that ACL will be set only if current ACL is the default one (created automatically for each tailnet).

 `Accept` - Sets the return type of the updated ACL.
 Response is parsed `JSON` if `application/json` is explicitly named, otherwise HuJSON will be returned.

 ###### POST Body